- Opening attachments in Outlook shouldn’t turn into a challenge. We’ve got a few quick tips for you.

 If you’re one of them too, let’s check out some quick solutions to apply.

 What can I do if I can’t open attachments in Outlook?

-- Open Outlook, click ‘File’ on the top bar of the app and select ‘Account settings’
+- Open Outlook, click File on the top bar of the app, and select Account settings.

-- Check ‘Use Cached Exchange Mode’ checkbox; it will allow your Outlook to run in cached mode
+- Check Use Cached Exchange Mode checkbox; it will allow your Outlook to run in cached mode.

-- Restart Outlook
+- Restart Outlook.

+Therefore, this might just do the trick in your case as well.
 Leave your comment below and let us know if you have solved your issues.